 Recommended for teaching.
 Small Teachingmade a huge splash in the higher education community when it suggested that small, intentional changes make a big difference in our impact as educators.
 The version tailored to online teaching is coming out in June!
 (I’ve already pre-ordered it.)

 Although not written specifically for academics, I recommend this book for research productivity.
-However, there is a lot to be learned about habit-building and time management.
+A lot to be learned about habit-building and time management.

 Recommended for professional development.
 Are we working for institutions that are stuck in the past?
 Cathy Davidson argues we are.
 How can we better serve our post-secondary education students for the world that awaits them at the end of their studies?